Status

 A sanction is a punishment or consequence if you don’t comply with the law.

-• Investigations are currently ongoing into potential breaches of the Environment Protection Act 2017 including breaches of Veolia’s landfill licence requirements and non-compliance with notices issued by EPA.
+• Investigations are currently ongoing into potential breaches of the Environment Protection Act 2017 including breaches of Veolia’s landfill licence requirements and non-compliance with multiple notices issued by EPA.

 Community information